netcraftsmen/semaphore/README.md

  Confluent Cloud, A fully managed, cloud-native service for Apache Kafka.

+Illustrates using a free trial version of Confluent Cloud -Walk through the basic building blocks of Kafka and Confluent Cloud.

  This session illustrates how to publish messages to Kafka using the Meraki dashboard API `getDeviceLossAndLatencyHistory` Loss and Latency of network interface.